 - April 21st

 - April 28th

 - Group lessons May 5th and June 9th

 Lessons take place in Performing Arts Center Room 47

 All classes are self-sustaining and subject to minimum enrollments.
 A full refund is granted if a program is canceled.
-No reduction in fees is given for late arrival, early departure or expulsion for disciplinary matters.
-Cancellation requests must be submitted via email to firstname.lastname@example.org 12 working days prior to the first day of your session; a $50 handling charge will be deducted.
+All other refunds will be granted only if notification is sent to ExtendedEducation@wwu.edu two (2) weeks prior to the first day of the session, less a $50 processing fee.
+No reduction in fees is given for late arrival, early departure, or expulsion for disciplinary matters.

 Suzuki's philosophy rests in the premise that given the right environment, any child can learn to do anything.
 In a Suzuki Violin, all children are encouraged to strive for their potential.
 As a result, practice is based on the number of repetitions rather than the quantity of time.
 The goals are to create happy children, foster a love of music, develop character and learn skills that will transfer to other areas of life.
 Your child will learn communication skills, problem solving, organizational skills and hand-eye coordination; the list is endless.

 The Suzuki violin teaching method emphasizes the Triangle, where the child resides at the peak and the parent and teacher form the base.
 Parents play an important role in learning the violin and their involvement will directly affect how successful their child is.
 Working to accomplish goals together, and instilling the discipline of working at something on a daily basis in an organized manner, are skills that will benefit children for the rest of their lives.

 Suzuki emphasizes positive experiences in a non-judgmental atmosphere.
 Not only is it a well-conceived technical and musical progression, but techniques are broken down into small, achievable steps so any child can succeed.
 Suzuki students attend a monthly group class in addition to their private lessons.